jhilzheber/ci-test/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Tracking issue
+name: 🐛 Bug # Markdown syntax for emoji doesn't seems to work
-about: Use this template for tracking new features.
+about: Use this template for bug report.
 title: "[DATE]: [FEATURE NAME]"
-labels: tracking issue, needs triage
+labels: ":bug: bug" # But here it does
-assignees: octocat, octo-org/octo-team
+assignees: vmonjaret # Can also be a team (ie. octo-org/octo-team)
 ---

 <!--- Provide a general summary of the issue in the Title above -->